mageoncrack/i-use-windows-btw/README.md

 ## 🖥️ About
 Made for **Windows 11**.
-Focused on **minimalism**, **efficiency**, and **keyboard-only workflow** (no mouse life 😎).
+Focused on **minimalism**, **efficiency**, and **keyboard-only workflow** (no mouse life 😎). this is the tutorial i used to make this : https://youtu.be/z3NpVq-y6jU?si=fshfsVzDpECHnBbz

 ## 📁 Structure
 **Step 1:**